was born in Margate,

 Readers of the Guardian have selected articles written by me as their favourite of the year on three occasions.
 I write for them, the Daily Telegraph, Times, Express, Coast and a host of other publications.
-I am a regular guest on TV shows such as BBC Breakfast and Sky News, where I talk about Britain, Britishness, identity and pop culture.
-I also pop up as an expert on Britishness and Englishness on radio.
+I can often be seen as a guest on TV shows such as BBC Breakfast and Sky News, where I talk about Britain, Britishness, identity and pop culture.
+I also pop up as an expert on Britishness, Englishness, youth subculture, history and fashion on radio.

 I am now based between Margate and London, where I work as an artist, writer and a creative consultant and write the odd exhibition